 Discover Japan : Current issues

-Since the end of the Koizumi government in 2006, ministerial instability seems to have returned to Japan.
-But it is not unusual.
-Since the creation of the post of prime minister in charge of a government in 1885, the head of Japan's executive branch has always had difficulty staying in place.
-Although Japan does not have a rotating party system of government, the many factions that make up the majority party, the Liberal Democratic Party, or LDP, are constantly challenging each other internally for power.
-Under his tenure, Junichirō Koizumi undertook a sweeping reform of the LDP to get rid of these ongoing internal oppositions.
-But between 2006 and 2012, Japan experienced eight cabinets and thus eight different prime ministers, all of whom were victims of immense unpopularity.
+Since the end of the Koizumi government in 2006, ministerial instability seems to have returned.
+This is not unusual, however.
+Since the post of Prime Minister in charge of a government was created in 1885, the head of Japan's executive branch has always had difficulty staying in place.
+Although Japan does not have alternating parties at the head of state, the many factions that make up the majority party, the Liberal Democratic Party, are constantly challenging each other internally to regain power.
+During his term of office, Junichirō Koizumi undertook a far-reaching reform of the LDP to get rid of these permanent internal oppositions.
+But between 2006 and 2012, Japan experienced eight cabinets and therefore eight different prime ministers, all victims of immense unpopularity.
 Bis repetita, with Suga Yoshihide's short stint in power after Shinzō Abe's resignation in 2020.
+Shigeru Ishiba is the current Prime Minister.

 iStock-1152576027.jpg